Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Proof of Regret Bound of GLM-ES

 \subsection{Preliminary Analysis}

-In this section, we present basic technical lemmas directly from the definition and assumptions of the GLM setting.
+In this section, we present basic technical lemmas directly obtained from the definition and assumptions of the GLM setting.
 The technical lemmas and notations introduced in this section are fundamental and will be extensively utilized in the following analysis.
+The discussion of link function and negative log-likelihood function is standard in the generalized linear bandit literature.
+We also {adopt} the definitions and technical lemmas of the secant approximation discussed in \cite{janz2024exploration} in our analysis. {Our analysis of \texttt{GLM-ES} builds on these previous works, we list the definitions and technical lemmas of the secant approximation here to make our proof self-contained.} The introduction of the auxiliary matrix \eqref{equ:gt_definition} is novel to our proof and is the key to remove the requirement for adaptive perturbations.